muhammadyaseen/gcp-ml-engg-path/feature-engineering.md

 - Note that BigQuery ML, by default, assumes that numbers are numeric features and strings are categorical features.

 ## 03.06 - Bucketize & Transform Functions

+In this lab, we use the `BUCKETIZE` function to create the pickup and dropoff feature.

+- `BUCKETIZE` is a preprocessing function that creates buckets or bins.
+- That is, it bucketizes a continuous numerical feature into a string feature with bucket names as the value.

+When the TRANSFORM clause is used, user specifiedtransforms during training will be automatically applied during model serving, prediction, evaluation, et cetera.

 ## 03.07 - Advance Feature Engg. in BQML
 ## 03.08 - Predicting Housing Prices
 ## 03.09 - Estimate Taxi Fare